-This herb roasted spatchcock chicken will cause everyone at the dinner table to give you a standing ovation.
+This oven roasted spatchcock chicken will cause everyone at the dinner table to give you a standing ovation.
 Juicy, tender chicken roasted to perfection.
 Plus, you'll learn a new party trick with the spatchcock method of roasting a chicken.
+This is a great way to get that juicy, tender, fall off the bone chicken you've always wanted.

 Jump to: